Scale invariance of cell size fluctuations in starving bacteria

 \subsection{Cell growth measurement in U-shape traps in the PDMS-based device}

 We used a non-motile mutant strain W3110 without flagella and pili ($\Delta$fliC $\Delta$flu $\Delta$fimA) to prevent cell adhesion to the surface of a coverslip.
-Before the time-lapse observation, we inoculated the strain from a glycerol stock into $2\unit{ml}$ M9 medium with glucose and amino acids (Glc+a.a.) (see also Table~S1) in a test tube.
+Before the time-lapse observation, we inoculated the strain from a glycerol stock into $2\unit{ml}$ M9 medium with glucose and amino acids (Glc+a.a.) (see also Supplementary~Table~1) in a test tube.
 After shaking it overnight at $37\degc$, we transferred $20\unit{\mu{}l}$ of the incubated suspension to $2\unit{ml}$ fresh M9(Glc+a.a.) medium and cultured it until the OD at $600\unit{nm}$ wavelength reached $0.4$-$0.5$.
-We then injected the bacterial suspension into the device from the cell inlet (Fig.~S2(b)) and left it until a few cells entered the U-shape traps.
+We then injected the bacterial suspension into the device from the cell inlet (Supplementary~Fig.~2d) and left it until a few cells entered the U-shape traps.
 The device was placed on the microscope stage, in the incubation box maintained at $37\degc$.
 The microscope we used was Leica DMi8, equipped with a 63x (N.A.
 1.30) oil immersion objective and operated by Leica LasX.

-During the observation, we constantly supplied M9(Glc+a.a.) medium and $0.5\unit{wt\%}$ bovine serum albumin (BSA) from the medium inlet (Fig.~S2(b)) at the rate of $0.7\unit{ml/hr}$ (flow speed in the drain was approximately $1\unit{mm/sec}$).
+During the observation, we constantly supplied M9(Glc+a.a.) medium and $0.5\unit{wt\%}$ bovine serum albumin (BSA) from the medium inlet (Supplementary~Fig.~2d) at the rate of $0.7\unit{ml~hr^{-1}}$ (flow speed in the drain was approximately $1\unit{mm~sec^{-1}}$).
 Cells were observed by phase contrast microscopy and recorded at the time interval of $3\unit{min}$.
 The velocity field of the coherent flow was obtained by particle image velocimetry, using MatPIV (MATLAB toolbox).
-The stream-wise component of the velocity field (Fig.~2(c)) was averaged over the span-wise direction, and also over the time period of $150\unit{min}$.
+The stream-wise component of the velocity field (Supplementary~Fig.~2f) was averaged over the span-wise direction, and also over the time period of $150\unit{min}$.